 “Asking candidates to explain how it supported the business further validates their understanding of the true goals of the work they are doing.
 It's incredibly common in high-tech for there to be a disconnect between engineers and the business,” says Doughty.

 Of course, it’s also important to understand real-life situations that might frustrate a candidate.
 According to Doughty, some of the best IT interview questions provide candidates with the opportunity to candidly vent about their current situation.
 This allows the hiring manager to gain a more accurate understanding of the candidate’s true career goals.

-3. “Tell me about a time you were stuck and how did you get past it?”
+3. “Tell me about a time you needed help - how did you get past it?”

 As Shayne Sherman, CEO of TechLoris, would put it, technical interviews are less about the specifics of what a person knows but more about the soft skills necessary to be a great IT employee.
 Sherman recommends asking candidates about their problem-solving abilities to best assess their coachability and communication skills.

 “This question will tell me two things,” says Sherman.
 “How honest are you and are you willing to accept input from outside?
 I don't care who you are or how good you think you are.
 You are going to get stuck at some point and how will you handle it when you do?
 The IT community is very communicative and willing to help so if you're willing to accept help, you're far more valuable to me.”

 4. “What was the last thing you learned?”